eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L02-Puppet with Azure/04-Manifest files.md

 Puppet uses a declarative file syntax to define state.
-In other words, it defines *what* the infrastructure state should be, but not *how* it should be achieved.
-You tell it you want to install a package, not how you want to install the package.
+It defines what the infrastructure state should be, but not how it should be achieved.
+You must tell it you want to install a package, but not how you want to install the package.

 ### Manifest files

-With Puppet, *Configuration*, or *State*, is defined in manifest files known as *Puppet Program* files.
-These files have the file extension `.pp`.
-The Puppet Program are used to determine the state of an application.
+Configuration or state, is defined in manifest files known as *Puppet Program files*.
+These files are responsible for determining the state of the application, and have the file extension **.pp**.

-Puppet Program files include the following elements:
+Puppet program files have the following elements:

-- *Class* define related resources according to their classification.
-For example, we might have an `Apache` class for all the things required to run `Apache`, i.e. the package, the config file, the running server, and any users that need to be created.
-That class then acts as an entity that we can ship around and reuse to compose other workflows.
+- **class**.
+A bucket that you put resources into.
+For example, you might have an **Apache** class with everything required to run Apache (such as the package, config file. running server, and any users that need to be created).
+That class then becomes an entity that you can use to compose other workflows.

-- *Resource* is a single element of your configuration which you can specify parameters for, such as a user, a package, a file, etc.
+- **resources**.
+A single elements of your configuration that you can specify parameters for.

-- *Module* is the collection of all the classes, resources and other elements of the Puppet program file in a single entity.
+- **module**.
+The collection of all the classes, resources, and other elements of the Puppet program file in a single entity.

-> :information_source: The main elements of a Puppet Program (PP) Manifest file are Class, Resource and Module.

-### Sample Manifest file
+### Sample manifest (.pp) file

-The following is a sample `.pp` file.

-We can see the classes defined, and within that, resources and package details.
+In the following sample .pp file, notice where classes are being defined, and within that, resources and package details are defined.

-The `->` notation is an 'ordering arrow': it tells Puppet that it must apply the 'left' resource before invoking the 'right' resource.
-This allows us to specify order, when necessary.
+> **Note**: The -> notation is an “ordering arrow”: it tells Puppet that it must apply the “left” resource before invoking the “right” resource.
+This allows us to specify order when necessary:

 ```ruby